ashes999/InnerDb/readme.md

 ==========
 v1.0 should include basic features:

-- Connecting and disconnecting clients
+- Connecting and disconnecting clients (done)
-- List, select, and use a database
+- List, select, and use a database (done)
-- Starting and stopping the database
+- Starting and stopping the database (done)
-- Add, edit, and delete operations
+- Add, edit, and delete operations (done)
-- Indexing on fields
+- Indexing on fields (done)
-- Atomic transactions
+- Atomic and isolated transactions (in progress)
-- Data lives in a zip file
+- Data lives in a zip file (done)
 - Statistics monitoring (table scans vs. index lookups)

 What It Isn't